-- 1. In addition to the requirements for admission to the college, the following criteria must be met: - a) Completion of an associate degree, or equivalent, in nursing. - b) Completion of the required cognates for the A.S. degree in Nursing. - c) Applicants must be able to demonstrate a feasible plan for completion of general education courses at a time consistent with completion of courses in the major.
-Students accepted for full-time enrollment will lack no more than 12 hours of GE. - d) Current unencumbered California RN license is expected for admission.
+- d) Current unencumbered California RN license is expected for admission.
 With the permission of the department, a student may be granted admission to the program by demonstrating eligibility for RN licensure.
 However, possession of a current California RN license and RN-level malpractice insurance is required in order to register for any practicum course and its corequisite courses if applicable.
 Disciplinary measures or restrictions on practice may preclude enrollment in course practicums, and thus the program.
 The practicum courses are NURS 432, NURS 462, and NURS 389 (under the practicum subtitle). - 2.
 Applicants must submit an application for admission to the Nursing Program.
-Application packets are available at the department office and website: puc.edu/nursing. - The Admissions Committee may request that the applicant participate in an admissions interview; applicants may also request an admissions interview.
+Application packets are available at the department office and website: puc.edu/nursing. - 3.
+The Admissions Committee may request that the applicant participate in an admissions interview.